 With vertical load the load could fall during wake&shake, because the brake is not active and torque is not sufficient to hold the load.
-Don't use wake&shake with vertical load (hanging load).

 The power supply for the encoder and thermal control in the motor is connected to X1.
 If lead lengths of more than 50m are planned please consult our customer service.
 Frequency limit (A, B, N): 1.5 MHz